ringcentral/ringcentral-faq/docs/basics.md

 ### Where should I turn to if I have a non-programming question about RingCentral?

-We have a forum for non-programming questions about RingCentral: http://community.ringcentral.com/ (And the counterpart for programming question is https://devcommunity.ringcentral.com/).
+Use the forum for non-programming questions about RingCentral: http://community.ringcentral.com/ (And the counterpart for programming question is https://devcommunity.ringcentral.com/).

-You can visit RingCentral Customer Care Center: https://success.ringcentral.com where you can get all kinds of help including online chat and live call.
+For more information, you can visit RingCentral Customer Care Center: https://success.ringcentral.com where you can get all kinds of help including online chat and live call.

 ### Can I try the API quickly without writing any code?